biurad/php-di/README.md

 // $session = new Session($storage);
 ```

 By default, each time you get a service, Rade returns the **same instance** of it.
-Rade DI also supoorts autowiring except a return type of a callable is not define.
+Rade DI also supports autowiring except a return type of a callable is not define or better still if you do not want autowiring at all, use the container's `set` method.
 If you want a different instance to be returned for all calls, wrap your anonymous function with the `factory()` method

 ```php
 $container['session'] = $container->factory(function (Container $container): Session {